- Location: New Mexico

 - Make sure you have your current driver's license.

-- Be able to pay the appropriate fee ($18 for a four-year renewal and $34 for an eight-year renewal), or smile because you're 75 years old and your renewal is free.
+- Be able to pay the appropriate fee ($18 for 4 years and $34 for an 8 years), or smile because you're 75 years old and your renewal is free.
 MVD offices accept cash, check or credit card (American Express, Visa, MasterCard, Discover).

 - Be prepared to pass the required tests (a vision exam, and both the written and driving tests if your license has been expired for a year or longer).